 life expectancy.
 To sort in descending order, you would change this to

-reorder(country, desc(lifeExp))
+reorder(country, desc(lifeExp)).

 bar_data |>

-ggplot(aes(x = lifeExp, y = reorder(country, lifeExp))) +
+ggplot(aes(x = pop, y = reorder(country, pop))) +

 geom_col(fill = sg_colour_values["dark-blue"]) +

-theme_sg(axis = "y", grid = "x")
+theme_sg(axis = "y", grid = "x")Changing chart titles and wrapping text

 Chart titles such as the main title, subtitle, caption, axis titles

-can be removed using NULL
+can be removed using NULL.

-Reducing space between chart and axis
+)Reducing space between chart and axis

 By default, a bar chart will have a gap between the bottom of the bars and the axis.
 This can be removed as follows:

-The equivalent adjustment can be made for the y axis using
+scale_x_continuous(expand = c(0, 0))The equivalent adjustment can be made for the y-axis using

 Changing axis limits, breaks and labels